Table of Contents

 Module ID

 To create a DOM manager, you first need to create a ModuleSettings object, which includes a unique module ID that is used to identify the DOM manager instance in the DMS.
 In the module settings, you can also configure the behavior of the DOM manager.
-You can for example define the permissions that will be needed for the various script actions, or you can enable information events.
+You can for example define the scripts that will be executed on every create action, or you can enable information events.
+For more information on these different features, refer to the subpages under DOM module settings.

 Creation and startup logic